[Edited and appended by Fred Duplechin beginning December 2020 following Charlie’s passing]

-The current award, The Estelle Copes Award was first presented at the December 2010 Regional meeting sponsored by Eula and Charlie Matthews.
+The Estelle Copes Award was first presented at the December 2010 Regional meeting sponsored by Eula and Charlie Matthews.
 It was retired at the December 2020 Regional Meeting.

-Mr. Copes has passed on the sponsorship and management of the award to Jim and Betty McDaniel as of the Christmas Meeting 2003.
+Mr. Copes passed on the sponsorship and management of the award to Jim and Betty McDaniel as of the Christmas Meeting 2003.
 Charlie Matthews took over that responsibility upon the passing of Jim McDaniel in 2015.
 Herb Comeaux assumed responsibility for the Writer’s Award at the December 2020 Regional Meeting following the passing of Charlie Matthews.
 Herb will be the first Chairman for the new Award to be named in honor of Jim McDaniel.

 Each issue of The Duster is mailed to David Norwood of The Advocate, who, along with his assistants, makes the selection of the best article of the year.
-Charlie Matthews then has the nametag engraved, announces the winner and makes the presentation to the recipient at the annual Christmas Membership Meeting.
+The Writer’s Award Chairman then has the name tag engraved, announces the winner and makes the presentation to the recipient at the annual Christmas Membership Meeting.
 The winner retains possession of the award for one year then returns it to be awarded to the next winner.